sbawaska/katacoda-scenarios/riff-streaming/step2.md

 }
 </pre>

+riff's [streaming-processor](https://github.com/projectriff/streaming-processor) will read the input stream of cloud events and [java-function-invoker](https://github.com/projectriff/java-function-invoker) will invoke the function by converting the input into a [Flux](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html).
+Similarly, the output of the function is converted into cloud events and published to the output stream.

 We will now build a container with a language runtime and a riff invoker for this function.
 We need a registry to push the container image that is built by riff.
 You can use dockerhub, gcr or any other container registry.
 This tutorial is running a local registry.
 We will set a environment variable to point to the registry

 `export REGISTRY=[[HOST_SUBDOMAIN]]-5000-[[KATACODA_HOST]].environments.katacoda.com`{{execute}}